mcollina/autocannon/README.md

 Autocannon can saturate the CPU, e.g. the autocannon process reaches 100%: in those cases we recommend to use `wrk`.

+As an example, let's consider a run with 1000 connections on a server with 4 cores with hyperhtreading:

+* `wrk` uses 2 threads (by default) and an auxiliary one to collect the metrics with a total load of the CPU of 20% + 20% + 40%.
+* `autocannon` uses a single thread at 80% CPU load.

+Both saturates a Node.js process at around 41k req/sec, however `autocannon` can saturate sooner because it is single threaded.

 Note that `wrk` does not support HTTP/1.1 pipelining.
 As a result, `autocannon` can create more load on the server than wrk for each open connection.